rapid7/metasploit-framework/documentation/modules/auxiliary/gather/cloud_lookup.md

 More precisely, I use multiple data sources (in order ViewDNS.info, DNS enumeration and Censys) to collect assigned (or have been assigned) IP addresses from the targeted site or domain that uses the following:
-  Amazon Cloudflare, Amazon CloudFront, Imperva Incapsula, InGen Security (BinarySec EasyWAF) and Sucuri.
+  Amazon Cloudflare, Amazon CloudFront, ArvanCloud, Envoy Proxy, Fastly, Stackpath Fireblade, Stackpath MaxCDN, Imperva Incapsula, InGen Security (BinarySec EasyWAF), KeyCDN, Netlify and Sucuri.

 ## Verification Steps